TERREMEMBER/znbase/docs/content/stable/manage/data-migration/_index.md

         <div class="title">Bulk export</div>
       </div>
       <div class="body">
-        This section describes how to bulk export data out of YugabyteDB.
+        This section describes how to bulk export data out of ZNbaseDB.
       </div>
     </a>
   </div>